rmrk-team/evm-sample-contracts/contracts/MergedEquippable/README.md

 import "@rmrk-team/evm-contracts/contracts/implementations/RMRKBaseStorageImpl.sol";
 ````

-Once the `RMRKBaseStorageImpl.sol` is imported into out file, we can set the inheritance of out smart contract:
+Once the `RMRKBaseStorageImpl.sol` is imported into out file, we can set the inheritance of our smart contract:

 ````solidity
 contract SimpleBase is RMRKBaseStorageImpl {